Gary W. Janak

-Gary Wayne Janak (born March 22, 1962) is an American prelate of the Roman Catholic Church who was appointed as an auxiliary bishop for the Archdiocese of San Antonio in Texas in 2021.
+Gary Wayne Janak (born March 22, 1962) is an American Catholic prelate serving as an auxiliary bishop for the Archdiocese of San Antonio in Texas since 2021.

 Biography

 Early life

-Gary Janak was born on March 22, 1962, in El Campo, Texas to Josephat “Joe” and Rose Marie Janak.
+Gary Wayne Janak was born on March 22, 1962, in El Campo, Texas to Josephat “Joe” and Rose Marie Janak.
 He spent the first six years of his childhood in Eagle Lake, Texas, before the family moved to Palacios, Texas.
 He graduated in 1980 from Palacios High School.
 After finishing high school, Janak spent one year at Wharton County Junior College in Wharton, Texas.
 He then transferred in 1982 to the University of Texas at Austin in Austin, Texas, for his sophomore year.